|Course coordinator(s)||dr. ir. MA Kabel|

 After successful completion of this course students are expected to be able to:

-- carry out an enzyme experiment relevant for food processing and biorefinery;
+- select and apply an enzyme for specific food and biorefinery process;